Health insurance in South Dakota

 Read our overview of the South Dakota health insurance marketplace – including news updates and exchange history.

 In South Dakota, the open enrollment period for 2021 health plans ran from November 1 through December 15, 2020.
-Outside of that window, a qualifying event is necessary in order to enroll in an individual market plan (on-exchange or outside the exchange).
+Outside of that window, a qualifying event is normally necessary in order to enroll in an individual market plan (on-exchange or outside the exchange).
+But the rules are different in 2021, due to the ongoing COVID pandemic.
+An enrollment window is available through August 15, 2021, and South Dakota residents do not need a qualifying event to use it.

 South Dakota enrollment in qualified health plans